 Three past legislative efforts to authorize sale to the County failed due to unrelated disagreements between the state legislature and administration.
 Separately, the County in September 2009 approved a new park overlay zone and an updated Master Plan for Skyline Park.
 A fourth legislative effort by Assembly member Evans in 2010, sponsored by Napa County and supported by the District, was approved by the legislature and signed by the Governor.
 The County and State General Services were unable to agree on the fair market value of the property, negotiations stalled, and the legislative authorization expired.
 A Draft EIR was released in late September 2013 for the proposed expansion of the adjacent Syar Quarry.
 The District Board approved comments on the DEIR at it's October 2013 meeting.
 The Final EIR was released in November of 2014; the Planning Commission certified the EIR on October 21, 2015.
 On October 22, 2015, the State applied to the county to rezone Skyline Park by removing the Skyline Wilderness park Combining District overlay, which would make it easier for the State to sell for development and at a higher price.
 The Planning Commission certification for the guarry expansion was appealed to the Board of Supervisors by two organizations.
 The District in February 2016 submitted two letters to the Board of Supervisors, one requesting the setback between the guarry and the park be protected through a permanent conservation easement, and the other expressing support for the changes to the guarry project that were recommended by the County Planning Department, with additional protection for Pasini Ridge.
-In April 2016 the District presented its position to the Board of Supervisors.
-The Board of Supervisors rejected the appeals and approved the quarry expansion in July 2016.
+The Board of Supervisors rejected the appeals and approved the guarry expansion in July 2016.
 Legislation introduced by Senator Wolk in January 2016 stalled when the State announced it was opposed to any sale of Skyline Park to the District until completion of a state planning process for future health and welfare services.
-Senator Dodd in December 2018 introduced SB 20, which would again authorize the State to sell Skyline Park to the District and/or county for the sole purpose of it continuing to be a public park.
-Ryan Gregory has made the purchase of Skyline a priority item for his 2019 term as Chair of the Board of Supervisors.
+Senator Dodd in December 2018 introduced SB 20. which would again authorize the State to sell Skyline Park to the District and/or county for the sole purpose of it continuing to be a public park.
 In January 2019 the District sponsored the filming of a short feature for Doug McConnell's Open Road TV series to help build support for the purchase of Skyline.
+The District is working with SPCA to utilize a TBID grant obtained by the District to upgrade their web site including an on-line reservation system, improve their park map and brochure, and install an automatic pay machine on the River to Ridge Trail.